September 4, 2011

-When Jesus told his disciples that it is difficult for the wealthy to enter the kingdom of God, he pointed to a truth that applies to everyone.
+When Jesus told His disciples that it’s difficult for the wealthy to enter the kingdom of God, He pointed to a truth that applies to everyone.
 Alistair Begg teaches us that unless God changes our hearts, we will never be willing to turn from our selfish interests and follow Christ.
-From beginning to end, salvation is the work of God alone, and is not based on human achievement.
+From beginning to end, salvation is the work of God alone and is not based on human achievement.

 Well, I invite you to turn with me to the Gospel of Mark, and to chapter 10.
 Page 716 in the church Bibles, if you would like to make use of one.
 Page 716.
 Mark chapter 10.

 “As Jesus started on his way, a man ran up to him and fell on his knees before him.
 ‘Good teacher,’ he asked, ‘what must I do to inherit eternal life?’

 “‘Why do you call me good?’
 Jesus answered.
 ‘No one is good—except God alone.
 You know the commandments: “Do not murder, do not commit adultery, do not steal, do not give false testimony, do not defraud, honor your father and mother.”’

 “‘Teacher,’ he declared, ‘all these I have kept since I was a boy.’